- Sermon Notes

 2 Corinthians 4:8-9, We are afflicted in every way, but not crushed; perplexed, but not despairing; persecuted, but not forsaken; struck down, but not destroyed.

-Afflicted, persecuted, and struck down; Paul knew that there was more at stake than what was included in the current wake they were facing.
+- Afflicted, persecuted, and struck down; Paul knew that there was more at stake that what was included in the current wake they were facing.
 And what we find when they are pressed, is a song begins to rise.

 Acts 16:25, But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them.